-For circular and 2-layer crossing minimization, heuristics have been proposed and evaluated experimentally~\cite{BaurB04:WG:circular-crossing-minimization,jm-2lscm-JGAA97}.
+\subparagraph{Further related work.} For circular and 2-layer crossing minimization, heuristics have been proposed and evaluated experimentally~\cite{BaurB04:WG:circular-crossing-minimization,jm-2lscm-JGAA97}.
 Circular crossing minimization \cite{bannister-eppstein-JGAA18,KobayashiOT17:IPEC:one-page-cm}, the one-sided case~\cite{dujmovic-etal-FPT-OSCM-JDA08} and the two-sided case~\cite{kobayashi-tamaki-IPL16} of 2-layer crossing minimization admit \FPT-algorithms; the one-sided case even subexponential ones~\cite{kt-fssfpt-Algorithmica14}.
+A simple linear-time algorithm for the one-sided case is known when the input is a forest of stars with maximum degree~2 and all centers on the flexible layer, while NP-hardness is known for forests of stars with maximum degree~4~\cite{muv-4stars-GD02} and trees of depth~2~\cite{d-ncocmt-25}.
 Recently, fast quantum algorithms have been proposed for one-sided crossing minimization~\cite{cdd-qa1scm-TCS25}.
 Circular crossing minimization is a special case of a book embedding problem, and as such has many other generalizations~\cite{ackssuw-ecog-SWAT24}.